paarshva21/paarshva21/README.md

 - Presented a research paper titled **Time Quantum Optimization in Round Robin Algorithm** at NMITCON '23, an IEEE conference.
 It was published to the IEEE Xplore library and indexed in SCOPUS.
 - Top 80 Unstoppable E-School Leaders 2024 (Unstop).
 - Ex **Machine Learning Head** and Ex **Publicity Head** at **Synapse.**
-- Currently working on **DSA, App Development in Flutter, and Machine Learning in Python.**
+- Currently working on **DSA, Machine Learning in Python and App Development in Flutter.**
-- On the lookout to collaborate on **Flutter and Machine Learning Projects.**
+- On the lookout to collaborate on **Machine Learning Projects and Flutter.**
 - Reach out to me at **paarshva111@gmail.com.**
 - Other interests include football, movies, books and indie music.